-Research and development expenses were \$12.8 million for the year ended December 31, 2018, compared to \$3.7 million for the year ended December 31, 2017.
-The increase of \$9.1 million was primarily attributable to costs associated with Phase 2 and Phase 3 clinical activities for VP-102, an increase in costs associated with increased headcount and associated salary, bonus and stock-based compensation expense, and a charge related to a consulting agreement with our former Chief Scientific Officer.
+Research and development expenses were \$15.4 million for the year ended December 31, 2019, compared to \$12.8 million for the year ended December 31, 2018.
+The increase of \$2.6 million was primarily attributable to costs associated with Phase 2 and Phase 3 clinical activities for VP-102, an increase in costs associated with increased headcount and associated salary, bonus and stock-based compensation expense.